HcashOrg/Hx-Doc/docs/getting-started/beginner-guide.md

 Welcome to HyperExchange!
 We are very glad to have you.
 As you may or may not already know, HyperExchange is different.
 There's a lot of new things to learn to fully grasp how things work.
 This documentation will attempt to make things a bit easier to understand.

 This beginner's guide is a path to getting the HyperExchange software up and running.
 You can choose from multiple clients to get a node on the network and HyperExchange in your wallet.
-Specifically, you'll learn how to install, setup, and use the HyperExchange applications; how to obtain HX; and how to create crosschain transaction.
+Specifically, you'll learn how to install, setup, and use the HyperExchange applications; how to obtain HX; and how to create cross-chain transaction.

-**NOTE: Using Testnet is highly recommended for learning how to use the HyperExchange software without the fear of making a mistake and losing real money.
-After following the guides to setup your choice of software, please visit the [Using Testnet guide](/getting-started/private-testnet.md) to learn how to launch your application onto hyperexchange's testnet.**
+**NOTE: Using Testnet is highly recommended for learning how to use HyperExchange software without worrying about making mistakes or losing money.
+After setup your software with following guides, please visit Using Testnet Guide to learn how to launch your application onto hyperexchange’s testnet.**

 ---